 Miradouro Sao Pedro de Alcantara

 The Calcada da Gloria and Elevador da Gloria line terminate at the Miradouro Sao Pedro de Alcantra.
 Lisbon’s many hills mean that there are many miradouros, or viewpoints, scattered throughout the city.
-The best part about these miradouros is that they are all FREE so there is no need to ever pay for a great view of the city during your 3 days in Lisbon!
+The best part about these miradouros is that they are all FREE so there is no need to ever pay for a great view of the city on your 3 day Lisbon itinerary!

 Both locals and tourists gather at these miradouros to enjoy the view.
 If you come to a miradouro around sunset or on the weekends, you’ll often find people hanging out with a picnic, throwing back some drinks, and playing music – it’s a super fun and lively atmosphere!